Ruwanthalankeshwara17/dotnetcore_swagger/README.md

 ![configure](./images/configure-initial.PNG)

 At this point minimum requirement is there for swagger.
-So run the application and navigate to 'https://localhost:5001/swagger/index.html'.
+Remove IIS profile from 'launchSettings.json' and run the application then navigate to 'https://localhost:5001/swagger/index.html'.

 ## Enable XML Comments